wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 public record Author(String name, List<Book> books) {}
 ```

-Now let's say that we want to create a method that takes a list of `Author` objects as an input and produces the list of all book titles that these authors wrote:
+Now let's say that we want to create a method that takes a list of `Author` objects as input and produces the list of all book titles that these authors wrote:

 ```java